Renaissance Florence vs Silicon Valley: Entropy & Innovation

 - Investor-founder misalignment

-The structural misalignment in Silicon Valley may create entropy that Florence avoided through aligned incentives.
+The structural misalignment in Silicon Valley creates entropy that Florence avoided through aligned incentives when conscious agents operate within the cosmic collision-diffusion dynamics.

 Physical Architecture Differences

-The built environment may encode entropy into daily experience:
+The built environment encodes entropy into daily experience within the discrete spacetime substrate.

 Florence: